godotengine/godot-docs/classes/class_environment.rst

 Enables the volumetric fog effect.
 Volumetric fog uses a screen-aligned froxel buffer to calculate accurate volumetric scattering in the short to medium range.
 Volumetric fog interacts with :ref:`FogVolume<class_FogVolume>`\ s and lights to calculate localized and global fog.
 Volumetric fog uses a PBR single-scattering model based on extinction, scattering, and emission which it exposes to users as density, albedo, and emission.

-\ **Note:** Volumetric fog is only available in the forward plus renderer.
-It is not available in the mobile renderer or the compatibility renderer.
+\ **Note:** Volumetric fog is only supported in the Forward+ rendering method, not Mobile or Compatibility.

 .. rst-class:: classref-item-separator